-On June 30, 2016, \$185.7 million was transferred to the BSA from the General Fund in accordance with the provisions of the Constitution.
-During fiscal year 2016, by three-fifths vote of each house, the Legislature appropriated \$189.5 million from the BSA solely for emergency fire service mobilization, fire suppression, and fire damage recovery costs.
-The BSA had a fund balance of \$549.6 million as of June 30, 2016.
+On June 30, 2017, \$1.12 billion was transferred to the BSA from the General Fund in accordance with the provisions of the Constitution.
+During fiscal year 2017, by three-fifths vote of each house, the Legislature appropriated \$38.1 million from the BSA solely for emergency fire service mobilization, fire suppression, and fire damage recovery costs.
+The BSA had a fund balance of \$1.64 billion as of June 30, 2017.

-The Guaranteed Education Tuition (GET) Program.

-The funded status of the GET Program decreased during fiscal year 2016 reflecting account holders requesting refunds as authorized by Engrossed Second Substitute Bill (E2SSB) 5954 which was signed into law by the Governor on July 6, 2015.
-It reduced tuition at all public institutions of higher education during the 2015-16 and 2016-17 academic years and limits tuition growth in future years.
-Subsequent to the passage of E2SSB 5954, the State Education Tuition (GET) Program Guaranteed Committee authorized account holders, upon request, to receive a refund of their contributions or a fixed payout value, whichever is greater.
+The Guaranteed Education Tuition Program.
+The funded status of the Guaranteed Education Tuition (GET) Program decreased during fiscal year 2017 reflecting account holders requesting refunds.
+Engrossed Second Substitute Bill (E2SSB) 5954, which was signed into law by the Governor on July 6, 2015, reduced tuition at all public institutions of higher education during the 2015-16 and 2016-17 academic years and limits tuition growth in future years.
+Subsequent to the passage of E2SSB 5954, the GET Program Committee authorized account holders, upon request, to receive a refund of their contributions or a fixed payout value, whichever is greater.
 Account holders have until September 1, 2017, or until 60 days after a new 529 savings plan opens (whichever is later), to request a refund.
-GET is closed to new enrollments until July 1, 2017.
-The financial impact of this action cannot reasonably be estimated as of the date of these financial statements.
+GET will reopen for new enrollment on November 1, 2017.